shiftkeyish/shiftkeyish.github.io/README.md

-July 1st, 2021
+July 1st, 2021<br>
-Lee's Summit, Missouri
+Lee's Summit, Missouri<br>
 Thursday, 09:39pm

 Was my last post really in February of 2019?

 Seems hard to believe, a full year before the COVID-19 pandemic sent the world spiralling.

-I wrote by hand in random journals.
+In the past year and a half, I wrote by hand in random journals.
 Not much.
 Not enough.

 Do my thoughts and feelings on living through a pandemic matter?
 Not much.
 Not enough.

+Now, I'm at my parent's house in Lee's Summit.
+They are moving from one apartment in their complex on Tudor Road to another, one on the ground floor, so there are no stairs to take.
+I, daughter, am here to run up and down the stairs leading to their old apartment carrying armfuls of clothes and blankets and plastic bins full of junk from high school.
+The air between us is different.
+The insurrection on January 6th finally prompted me to do what I had been meaning to do since Trump entered office in 2016: talk to my parents every week.
+It was a simple text to my mother and a simple eager response from her.
+Since then, we've talked almost every Sunday evening.

+We rarely talk politics, though it leaks in when the conversation turns to masks mandates and vaccinations.
+My mom was able to rationalize getting a vaccine because she believes she won't be able to get on a plane without one. a plane she would need to get on to get to me in case of emergencies.
+See how it all landed on me somehow?
+Her motherly love triumphing over her love of America, some Christian God, and the two-gauge rifle in the closet (for the uninitiated, a compulsory vaccination is tantamount to taking our freedoms away)?

+***
 <html>
 <p>February 2nd, 2019<br>
   Jackson Heights, NY <br>